wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365/create-device-configuration-profiles/includes/2-understand-configuration-profiles.md

 ## Profile types

 A profile type is a device configuration area, feature, or capability that contains specific device settings.
 As mentioned above, each platform has a unique set of available device configuration settings.
-To select a setting, you start by selecting the a **Platform** and a **Profile type**.
+To select a setting, you start by selecting the a **Platform** and then a **Profile type**.
 For instance, if you choose **iOS/iPadOS** as the platform, you can select **Templates** for the profile type.
 Next, you can select a template name from the provided list.
 For instance, you can select the **Email** template to configure an email server, SSL communication, and other built-in email settings.
 Because capabilities are different for each platform, your available profile types and templates are also different.

 ## Device credentials